flybywiresim/docs/docs/tools/simbridge/simbridge-feature-guides/terrain.md

     Check [Troubleshooting](../troubleshooting.md) if you are having issues.

 ## Terrain Database
-The aforementioned database has worldwide coverage and is defined according to a standardized Earth Model, dividing the surface into grid sets.
+The aforementioned database has worldwide coverage and is defined according to a standardized Earth model, dividing the surface into grid sets.
 Several optimizations have been made to the database to deal with size constraints within the aircraft.

 - En-route
     - 3.0 NM resolution
 - 22 NM from airports
     - 0.5 NM resolution
-- within 6 NM from airports
+- Within 6 NM from airports
     - 0.25 NM resolution

 ## Enabling the Terrain Display